Read more about WW1

 Australia is home to the only two species of egg-laying mammals on the earth - the duck-billed platypus and the Echidna.
 It is also home to 21 of the 25 most venomous snakes in the world, and 80% of the wildlife found is native to Australia.

-Despite being known for its hot, tropical climates and white sandy beaches, the Australian Alps get more snow every year than in the Swiss Alps.
+Despite being known for its hot, tropical climates and white sandy beaches, the Australian Alps gets more snow than some parts of the Swiss Alps.
+Granted, this does only apply to the winter months but it's a surprising fact nonetheless.

 In 1970 the Australian state of Victoria became the first in the western world to introduce a mandatory seatbelt law.
 Just over a year, later all other Australian states had followed suit.